GSA/plainlanguage.gov/_pages/resources/articles/plain-language-at-a-glance.md

 ### Capitalizing sentences

-It‘s very difficult to read sentences in all capital letters because it’s unnatural and the normal visual cues are missing.
+It’s very difficult to read sentences in all capital letters because it’s unnatural and the normal visual cues are missing.
 A short header is readable in all caps, but anything more strains the reader.
 Consider these other methods to highlight important information: boxing the information, changing type size or font, using italics, or a light screen.

 ### Use descriptive headers